National Kidney Foundation Singapore scandal: Public reaction

 T. T. Durai and Health Minister Khaw Boon Wan at a press conference.
 Durai and NKF's board of directors resigned amidst the scandal.

 The focus of the scandal turned to the revelation of Durai's S$600,000 pay, which caused widespread feelings of outrage, anger, and betrayal among the general public.
 Some 3,800 regular donors cancelled their contributions the day after the trial, and NKF's headquarters was vandalised with graffiti.

 Following questions about Durai's pay, Tan Choo Leng, wife of Senior Minister (SM) Goh Chok Tong and patron of the NKF, defended Durai, commenting that "for a person who runs a big million-dollar charitable organisation, with a few hundred million in reserves, S$600,000 a year is peanuts", much to the indignation of Singaporeans.
 The statement was taken as an insult by many, who earn much less a year or even struggle for a living.

-Blogs and online message boards were quickly flooded with angry comments, and a second online petition requesting Mrs Goh to apologise was started.
+Blogs and online message boards were quickly flooded with angry comments, and a second online petition requesting Tan to apologise was started.
 Jokes on the issue were later circulated, in particular, local satirical website TalkingCock.com published a post featuring a parody 1 peanut bill with a value equivalent to S$600,000.

-On 16 July 2005, SM Goh said that Mrs Goh regretted the statement.
+On 16 July 2005, SM Goh said that Tan regretted the statement.
 He also said to have explained and shown her several e-mails and letters he had received after the remark was made.
-In what SM Goh claims to be a separate matter, Mrs Goh has also resigned as patron of the NKF, despite an earlier announcement to remain on the board.
+In what SM Goh claims to be a separate matter, Tan has also resigned as patron of the NKF, despite an earlier announcement to remain on the board.

 Government response

 On 14 July 2005, after a meeting with Health Minister Khaw Boon Wan, TT Durai and the NKF board resigned en masse.
 An interim board was appointed by the government to keep the organisation going and begin the task of restoring public confidence.
-Gerard Ee was appointed by Khaw as interim chairman to oversee the restructuring of the NKF, and Goh Chee Leok took over the post as interim CEO.
+Gerard Ee was appointed by Khaw as interim chairman to oversee the restructuring of the NKF, and the former head of the National Skin Centre, Goh Chee Leok, become the interim CEO.